Sigiriya: Gardens

-The gardens of Sigiriya are one of the most important aspects of the site, as they are among the oldest landscaped gardens in the world.
+The gardens of Sigiriya are among the oldest landscaped gardens in the world.
 The gardens are divided into three distinct but linked forms: water gardens, cave and boulder gardens, and terraced gardens.

 Water gardens

-The water gardens can be seen in the central section of the western precinct.
+The water gardens are in the central section of the western precinct.
 Three principal gardens are found here.
 The first garden consists of a plot surrounded by water.
 It is connected to the main precinct using four causeways, with gateways placed at the head of each causeway.
-This garden is built according to an ancient garden form known as char bagh, and is one of the oldest surviving models of this form.

 The second contains two long, deep pools set on either side of the path.
 Two shallow, serpentine streams lead to these pools.
 Fountains made of circular limestone plates are placed here.
 Underground water conduits supply water to these fountains which are still functional, especially during the rainy season.
 Two large islands are located on either side of the second water garden.
 Summer palaces are built on the flattened surfaces of these islands.
 Two more islands are located farther to the north and the south.
 These islands are built in a manner similar to the island in the first water garden.

 The third garden is situated on a higher level than the other two.
 It contains a large, octagonal pool with a raised podium on its northeast corner.
 The large brick and stone wall of the citadel is on the eastern edge of this garden.

-The water gardens are built symmetrically on an east-west axis.
+The water gardens are built symmetrically on an east–west axis.
 The outer moat connects them on the west and the large artificial lake to the south of the Sigiriya rock.
 All the pools are also interlinked using an underground conduit network fed by the lake, and connected to the moats.
 A miniature water garden is located to the west of the first water garden, consisting of several small pools and watercourses.
 This recently discovered smaller garden appears to have been built after the Kashyapan period, possibly between the 10th and 13th centuries.